scylladb/scylladb/docs/upgrade/upgrade-opensource/upgrade-guide-from-5.2-to-5.3/upgrade-guide-from-5.2-to-5.3-generic.rst

 to consistently manage cluster-wide metadata as soon as you finish upgrading every node to the new version.
 See :doc:`Raft in ScyllaDB </architecture/raft/>` to learn more.

-In ScyllaDB 5.2 and 5.3, Raft-based consistent cluster management is disabled by default.
+In ScyllaDB 5.2 and 5.3, Raft-based consistent cluster management for existing deployments is disabled by default.
 If you didn't enable the feature in version 5.2, you can enable it during the upgrade to version 5.3: modify the ``scylla.yaml`` configuration file in ``/etc/scylla/`` **on every node** and add the following:

 .. code:: yaml